-Roi Martinez from University of Vigo, in Spain’s most western part, is our new ambassador.
-Active in many directions of life, inspired to do something against global warming ánd as a computer whiz kid, he will help us find suitable subjects for video projects in his country.
+Roi Martinez from University of Vigo, in Spain’s most western part, is our new correspondent.
+Active in many directions of life, inspired to do something against global warming ánd as a computer whiz kid, he will help us find suitable subjects to be featured in his country.
 The team of Cool Down The Planet asked Roi Martinez to answer some questions.

 Hi Roi, can you introduce yourself?